BitMind-AI/incentive-simulator/README.md

 ![Miner Incentives Animation](static/miner_incentives.gif)

-This tool is geared towards simulating different reward functions on SN34.
-The goal is to generalize this repository to be easiliy usable by other subnet owners to facilitate arbitrary validation mechanism simulations.
+This tool is currently geared towards simulating different reward functions on SN34.

+The goal is to generalize this repository to facilitate arbitrary validation mechanism simulations on historical data from any subnet.

 Currently, `simulation.ipynb`...
 - Loads and processes historical validator data from Weights & Biases (W&B) or local cache